-Even as billers work diligently to reduce claims denials, payers are expanding the number of visit types and procedures that require prior authorization—leading to an upswing in denials for some practices.
-It is estimated that 80% of denied claims have to do with no authorization being obtained, or authorizations being requested improperly.
+Medical billers work diligently to reduce claim denials, but payers continue to expand the number of visit types and procedures that require prior authorization, leading to an upswing in denials.
+Around 80% of denied claims have to do with no authorization being obtained, or authorizations being requested improperly.

 Still, there are types of medicine, such as emergency medicine, that routinely see claims denied for lack of prior approval.
 So, in the case where no authorization was filed, what is the next step?

 Many payers require authorization for services prior to or within fourteen calendar days of services rendered.
 Requests for approval filed after the fact are referred to as retroactive authorization and occur typically under extenuating circumstances and where provider reconsideration requests are required by the payer.
 Similarly, personal injury and hospital billers routinely file incomplete claims to meet timely filing, knowing they will be denied, and knowing they will appeal them later.

-So first, let us look at the top reasons claims are denied due to predetermination issues:
+So first, let’s look at the top reasons claims are denied due to predetermination issues:

 - Payer rules have changed unexpectedly.
 This will most often result in a “soft” denial remedied by resubmitting forms in accordance with the payer’s updated specifications.